taivanjargalbayarmunkh97/Ramen/README.md

 ## Topics Covered

-- Run the Golang & Fiber JWT Auth Project
+- Run the Golang & Fiber JWT Auth Projec
 - Setup the Golang Project
 - Setup PostgreSQL and pgAdmin with Docker
 - Create the GORM Model